 2. It allows you to validate your idea quickly and cheaply.

 The startup space is full of risk.
-There are no guarantees that your product will be a success, no matter how good it is.
-This is why it’s important to validate your ideas as early as possible, so that you can make sure you’re on the right track before sinking too much time and money into development.
+No matter how good, there are no guarantees that your product will succeed.
+This is why it’s important to validate your ideas as early as possible to ensure you’re on the right track before sinking too much time and money into development.

-A proof of concept allows you to do this quickly and efficiently, by testing out your idea on a small scale before committing to a full-blown product.
-This way, you can make sure that there is an actual demand for your product, and that it is feasible to develop.
+A proof of concept allows you to do this quickly and efficiently by testing out your idea on a small scale before committing to a full-blown product.
+This way, you can ensure that there is an actual demand for your product and that it is feasible to develop.

 3. It builds confidence with investors.

 Investors are always looking for ways to reduce risk when investing in startups.
-A proof of concept can be a great way to do this, by showing that your idea is viable, and that there is already interest from potential customers.
+A proof of concept can be a great way to show that your idea is viable and that there is already interest from potential customers.

-This can give investors the confidence they need to invest in your company, and can help you secure funding more easily.
+This can give investors the confidence they need to invest in your company and help you secure funding more easily.

 4. It helps you attract talent.

-This can help you not only attract the best developers and marketers, convince them to join your team instead of working on their own project; but also make sure that they will stay.
+This can help you attract the best developers and marketers, convince them to join your team instead of working on their projects and ensure they will stay.

 5. It gives you a competitive advantage.